alehuo/leizy/README.md

 const LazyLoadedCatPictureContainer = () => <Loadable threshold={0.8}><CatPicture/></Loadable>
 ```

-Leizy is extremely useful if you want to implement a scrolling view or your page has so much content that it needs to be scrolled down.
+Leizy is extremely powerful if you want to implement a scrolling view or your page has so much content that it needs to be scrolled down.

 ## Known issues